jonatansalemes/axum-webtools/README.md

 * `Claims` struct to extract authenticated user from JWT token.
 * `HttpError` struct to return error responses.
 * `ok` function to return successful responses.
-* `endpoint` macro to inject dependencies into handlers.

 ```toml